Terminal239/re-markdown-editor/README.md

 2. Open your browser and navigate to `http://localhost:5173` (or the port specified in your terminal).
-3. Start editing your markdown files!
+3. Start editing and organizing your markdown files!

 ## Features

 - **Real-time Preview:** See your formatted Markdown output instantly as you type.
-- **File Operations:** Support for opening, saving, and creating new Markdown files.
-- **Clean Interface:** Simple and distraction-free writing environment.
-- **File Tree:** Browse and open files from a sidebar file explorer.
+- **File & Folder Operations:** Create, rename, and delete both markdown files and folders.
+Organize documents in a hierarchical file tree.
+- **Context Menus:** Right-click on files or folders for quick actions (rename, delete, new file/folder).
+- **Bulk Export:** Export all your markdown files and folders as a ZIP archive.
+- **Single File Export:** Export the currently open markdown document as a `.md` file.
+- **Sidebar Actions:** Quick-access buttons for creating files/folders, renaming, deleting, and exporting.
+- **Persistent Storage:** All documents and folders are stored locally in your browser (IndexedDB).
+- **Modern UI/UX:** Responsive design, tooltips, modals for delete confirmation, and a distraction-free writing environment.
+- **Empty State UI:** Friendly message when no document is selected.

 ## Folder Structure